How to Build a Landing Page

 Rule #1: Never send traffic from ads to your home page.

-You should never send traffic from your paid campaigns whether it’s Facebook, Google Ads, Pinterest Marketing or something else to your website’s homepage.
+You should never send traffic from your paid campaigns, whether Facebook, Google Ads, Pinterest Marketing, or something else, to your website’s homepage.
 Think about it: your homepage is cluttered with information.
 It lacks a targeted message.
 Fails to mention the pain points of your audience.
 And, there’s no obvious action a visitor must take.

 Always aim your promotional campaigns to a dedicated landing page with a focalized message and call-to-action.

-Your landing page must have a clear and concise message since each visitor is going to make a snap decision the moment they arrive.
+Your landing page must have a clear and concise message since each visitor will make a snap decision the moment they arrive.
+If your landing page has functionality issues, usability problems, or the message doesn’t fit their needs, they will abandon your page.
 You have just a few seconds to capture a visitor’s attention.
-This means, if your landing page has functionality issues, usability problems, or the message doesn’t fit their needs they’re going to abandon your page.